lauralola/PP2/README.md

 This page was tested in different browsers including Safari and Chrome with the full site and links tested across the different platforms.
 It was tested across several devices including a laptop, iPad and iPhone.

-All links were tested to ensure functionality.
+All buttons were tested to ensure functionality.
+The game was run several times to ensure accuracy of functions.
 Responsiveness was tested and edited using DevTools and then media queries.
 Responsive design was checked with the 'Am I Responsive' site.

 ![Am I Responsive Result](./assets/images/read-me-images/responsive-design.png)

 The colour scheme used was identified to be easy to read with contrasting colours and this was tested along with general accessibilty results using the Lighthouse feature on Google Dev Tools.

 ![Accessibility](./assets/images/read-me-images/lighthouse.png)

-The contact form was tested to ensure that all details must be completed before the form will be accepted and that on submit the form is submitted and the response page to this is provided to the user.

 [Back to top](#contents)